Best Extra Brut Champagnes

 Price: $55 for 750 ml.

-This is the only wine on our list with zero dosage.
+This is one of two wines on our list with zero dosage.
 Despite that lack of dosage, this is a wine with compelling, ripe fruit flavor.
 Fruit notes include red plum, black grapes, yellow peach and citrus fruits.
 Hints of fresh herbs and baking spices add complexity.
 A faint salinity makes the mouth water for more.